Updated: Mar 2, 2022

-The sprint retrospective meeting is one of the most important meetings in the scrum framework and should therefore be treated responsibly.
-However, planning and running an effective scrum retrospective is much easier said than done.
-Over the years, I’ve learned that there are some basic tips that can help increase the effectiveness of these meetings.
+The sprint retrospective meeting is one of the most important meetings in the scrum framework and should be treated responsibly.
+However, planning and running an effective scrum retrospective is easier said than done.
+Over the years, I’ve learned that some essential tips can help increase the effectiveness of these meetings.

 A few words about retrospectives

-Retrospectives are important because they allow the team to concentrate both on the things that are keeping them from fulfilling their full potential in the agile environment but also to share the things that are working for them and that they want to preserve.
+Retrospectives are essential because they allow the team to concentrate on the things that keep them from fulfilling their full potential in the agile environment and share the things that are working for them and that they want to preserve.
 During the meeting, the team has a safe space to discuss problems.
 But that is not all: the meeting also allows the team to feel empowered and share their achievements, celebrate successes and increase their morale.

 So what can go wrong?

-It is easy to understand why retrospectives are important as (what I love to call) the “engine” of improvement.
-However, there is a huge gap between using a preliminarily written script and actually having a retrospective.
-It can work maybe once or twice, but it usually starts to negatively impact the team to the point where they start treating the retrospective like another meeting that they are forced to participate in because of its part of the scrum framework.
+It is easy to understand why retrospectives are essential as (what I love to call) the “engine” of improvement.
+However, there is a considerable gap between using a preliminarily written script and having a retrospective.
+It can work maybe once or twice, but it usually starts to negatively impact the team to the point where they begin treating the retrospective like another meeting that they are forced to participate in because of its part of the scrum framework.
 Another crucial issue is impediments that are not handled and monitored by the scrum master.
-Think about a team that is fully excited to share their problems in the retro meeting, but one week later, the scrum master presents the impediment board with the exact same problems without any real change.
+Think about a team that is thoroughly excited to share their problems in the retro meeting, but one week later, the scrum master presents the impediment board with the same issues without any real change.
 How do you think it will influence the team’s willingness to share their thoughts?
-Why would they share them if they know that nothing will actually change?
-As I mentioned, retrospectives are critical for the team and probably the most efficient way to improve not only the process but also team motivation and teamwork.
-Therefore, the big question that remains here is how to make each retrospective better than the previous one.
-To answer this question I’ve created a list of tips that helped me throughout the years that I hope will help you.
+Why would they share them if they knew that nothing would change?
+As I mentioned, retrospectives are critical for the team and probably the most efficient way to improve the process and team motivation and teamwork.
+Therefore, the big question is how to make each retrospective better than the previous one.
+To answer this question, I’ve created a list of tips that helped me throughout the years that I hope will help you.

 A few things that can help:

-Once you recognize that a team member has nothing to say, have a 1:1 conversation post meeting to understand the real cause.
-Team members that do not share information are most often the ones that have the biggest contribution.
+Once you recognize that a team member has nothing to say, have a 1:1 conversation post-meeting to understand the actual cause.
+Team members that do not share information are most often the ones that have the most significant contribution.

-Ensure that the meeting is conducted in a comfortable physical environment that is agreed-upon by all team members.
+Ensure that the meeting is conducted in a comfortable physical environment agreed upon by all team members.

 Avoid finger-pointing during the meeting.
 Retrospectives are not about personal blame.

-Although retrospectives are very important for the team, there are often times that the team will cancel the meeting because they do not have the time, power or motivation to have it.
-In addition, in many cases, there is an external crisis such as a critical bug in production, customer issues, etc., that force the team to cancel the meeting.
-The basic rule is that no matter what you must ensure that there is room for retrospectives.
-If you are not able to conduct it at the ordinary time (usually the last day of the sprint after the review meeting), make sure the team finds the time to conduct it the following week prior to the planning meeting.
-If you still cannot find the time, at the very least provide a platform for the team to share their inputs and discuss them as early as possible during the next sprint.
+Although retrospectives are very important for the team, the team will often cancel the meeting because they do not have the time, power, or motivation to have it.
+In addition, in many cases, there is an external crisis such as a critical bug in production, customer issues, etc., that forces the team to cancel the meeting.
+The basic rule is that you must ensure that there is room for retrospectives no matter what.
+If you cannot conduct it at the ordinary time (usually the last day of the sprint after the review meeting), ensure the team finds the time to run it the following week before the planning meeting.
+If you still cannot find the time, at the very least, provide a platform for the team to share their inputs and discuss them as early as possible during the next sprint.

 Are the meeting outcomes actionable?

-The value of retrospectives can be measured by a simple test of how many of the items that were raised during the meeting were implemented.
-This shows the team that there is an remedy for their problems.
-What team members will want to participate if there are no real answers or improvements for their items?
-To provide good solutions, we must make sure to start from the basics.
+The value of retrospectives can be measured by a simple test of how many of the items raised during the meeting were implemented.
+This shows the team that there is a remedy for their problems.
+Will team members want to participate if there are no real answers or improvements for their items?
+To provide suitable solutions, we must start from the basics.

 What do I mean by basics?